Skip to main content

 Avoid provisioning user privileges individually to reduce the potential for error.
 Easily audit user permissions and address any issues.

-clipboard list icon white
+clipboard checked list icon

 Realize least privileged access